 In addition to first-party apps, Google Workspace wants to integrate third-party tools into a user’s existing workflow.
-Google Meet will get another whiteboarding option with Miro next year.
+Google Meet now has another whiteboarding option with Miro.

 You can also save your Miro boards to Drive, and Docs, Sheets, and Slides automatically sync across both applications, so you’re always working with the latest content.